← Back to ResourcesPet Care Calgary

 How much does it cost to neuter a dog in Calgary?

 $300–$500 at standard clinics, $100–$250 at low-cost clinics.
-Neutering is less expensive than spaying because it is a simpler procedure.
+Neutering is less expensive than spaying because it's a simpler procedure with no abdominal incision.
 Included in rescue adoption fees.

 Is spay/neuter required by law in Calgary?